 The custodian cannot consider the cost or method of supplying requested information in deciding whether the information is public and subject to inspection.
 See Indus.
-Found. of the South, 540 S.W.2d at 687.
-In Industrial Foundation, a nonprofit corporation sought access to workers’ compensation claims information, much of which was stored on a computer.
+Found. v.
+Tex.
+Indus.
+Accident Bd., 540 S.W.2d 668, 687 (Tex.
+1976).
+In Industrial Foundation, a nonprofit corporation sought access to workers' compensation claims information, much of which was stored on a computer.
 The governmental agency argued that retrieval would overwork and disrupt agency employees.
 The Texas Supreme Court held that the agency could not consider the cost or method of supplying the requested information.
-It further held that the officer for public records and the State Board of Control [now the State Purchasing and General Services Commission] should determine “[t]he least expensive method of supplying the information,” although the Act “makes clear that all costs incurred in providing access to public records must be borne by the requesting party.”
+It further held that the officer for public records and the State Board of Control [now the State Purchasing and General Services Commission] should determine "[t]he least expensive method of supplying the information," although the Act "makes clear that all costs incurred in providing access to public records must be borne by the requesting party."
 Id.

 A custodian must provide the requestor with a written, itemized statement if a request for a copy of public information or inspection of a paper record will result in the imposition of a charge that exceeds $40.
 Tex.
 Gov’t Code § 552.2615.
 The itemized statement must detail all estimated charges that will be imposed, including any allowable charges for labor or personnel costs.
 Id.
 If a less costly alternative method of viewing the records is available, the statement must include a notice that the requestor may contact the governmental body regarding the alternative method.
 Id.
 In 2005, the Texas legislature added a provision requiring the requestor to timely respond within ten business days to the written statement or have the request for information withdrawn.
 Tex.
 Gov’t Code § 552.2615(b).